FAQs

 • Yes.
 All travel, accommodation, breakfast and lunch costs will be fully covered.

-• The goal of this programme is to build up a strong network of EU policymakers working on emerging tech.
-We have a strong preference for candidates with EU citizenship since many of the most important roles in EU institutions are only open to EU citizens.
-However, exceptional candidates who are not EU citizens but possess significant relevant experience (at least 3 years) may be considered.
+• The goal of this programme is to build up a strong network of EU and UK policymakers working on emerging tech.
+We have a strong preference for candidates with European citizenship since many of the most important roles in EU / UK institutions are only open to those citizens.
+However, exceptional candidates who are not EU / UK citizens but possess significant relevant experience (at least 3 years) may be considered.

 • The fellowship has received support from Open Philanthropy, EA Funds, and a number of independent donors.
 The Talos Fellowship accepts general financial contributions of any amount.
 If you’d like to help support our work, please get in touch.